mhirmand/uav-delivery-optimization-dp/README.md

 2. **No Backtracking**: Once a waypoint is skipped, it cannot be revisited.
 3. **Straight-Line Movement**: The UAV moves in straight lines between waypoints and can turn instantly during stops.
 4. **Unique Waypoints**: No two waypoints share the same coordinates.
-5. **Waypoints not hit Accidentally**:The UAV it is not in danger of hitting a waypoint accidentally too soon by flying over it.
+5. **Waypoints not hit Accidentally**: The UAV it is not in danger of hitting a waypoint accidentally too soon by flying over it.

 ### Objective
 Implement a C++ solution to compute the minimal total time and the optimal path for each test case.
 The solution should be able to solve problems with thousands of waypoints within a reasonable time.